metaseed/metaGo/README.md

 * hold <kbd>/</kbd> to hide jumper decorators on screen.(Done😉)
 * jumper commands for all opened editors, not just the active editor.(Done!)
 * support having fold regions.(V3.2 Done!)
 * ripple jump support to show less decorators on screen. one target-char for current section(seperated by empty lines), two target-chars for current document editor, three or more for all open editors.
+* improved line-selection extend/shrink command.
+* command to add multiple cursors, and multiple cursor/selection support for all command in metaGo
+* command to change active selection in multiple selections
+* command to select within separator pairs. i.e. '(', ')'; '[',']', '"',''',...
 * and more... at [changelog](https://github.com/metaseed/metaGo/blob/master/CHANGELOG.md)
 * if you have andy suggestion just open an [issue on github](https://github.com/metaseed/metago/issues) or contact with us on [SLACK☕](https://metaseed-workspace.slack.com/archives/CTVFB7CLR)